maranasgroup/Protein-InDelMaker/README.md

-**InDelMutator : A part of IPRO +/- package developed at Prof. Costas Maranas lab at The Pennsylvania State University by Ratul Chowdhury ** **Author of InDelMutator : Veda Sheersh Boorla ** **Any bugs/comments/questions to be addressed to mailforveda@gmail.com ** ** Dated:- 26th November 2019 **
+**Protein-InDelMaker : Developed at Prof. Costas Maranas lab at The Pennsylvania State University by Veda Sheersh Boorla ** **Any bugs/comments/questions to be addressed to mailforveda@gmail.com ** ** Dated:- 26th November 2019 **